Swelling and Bruising

 This is normal after surgery and will subside gradually over 7-10 days.

 You can minimize swelling by wearing a supportive sports bra, limiting your physical activity and applying ice packs to the breasts during the first few days.
-If one breast noticeably swells more than the other, please notify your surgeon, Dr. Brown or Dr. Somogyi.
+If one breast noticeably swells more than the other, please notify Dr. Brown.